Archive

 Noctilucent Clouds

-Noctilucent clouds are high-level clouds that form after sunset at an altitude of approximately 80 km or 50 miles.
-Also known as night shining clouds, they occur when sunlight below the horizon illuminates and reflects off ice crystals in the mesosphere, resulting in a blue or silver color hue.
+Noctilucent clouds are defined as high-level clouds forming after sunset at an altitude of approximately 80 km or 50 miles.
+Also known as night-shining clouds, they occur when sunlight below the horizon illuminates and reflects off ice crystals in the mesosphere, resulting in a blue or silver hue.

 These cloud formations are not nearly as common as more familiar cloud types and can mostly be viewed at high latitudes during the summer months (during May-August in the Northern Hemisphere and during November-February in the Southern Hemisphere).